 - Employees over 40 years of age are protected from age discrimination in Virginia, both by federal and state law.
 Further, any releases of claims obtained from employees in this category must comply with the federal OWBPA.
 However, Virginia employees who are offered, but do not sign, waivers have no standing to sue their employers.
 See Terminating Older Workers.

 - Virginia employees who complain regarding unlawful practices in the workplace by making internal complaints are still protected by anti-retaliation provisions.
 See Retaliation.

-- Virginia courts increasingly recognize "constructive discharge" claims as viable catalysts for wrongful termination litigation.
+- Virginia courts recognize constructive discharge claims in narrow circumstances.
 See Constructive Discharge.